 If you have any questions or concerns about compliance or matters discussed within this Code, talk with your supervisor, your Human Resources group, or General Counsel or Corporate Counsel (where applicable).
-You are expected to promptly report any concerns or suspected violations of this code to your supervisor, Human Resources Department, or through the Heritage Ethics Hotline.
-Failure to promptly provide notification of suspected violations of this Code is a breach of the Code and may result in disciplinary action.
+You are expected to promptly report any violations of this code to your supervisor, Human Resources Department or through the Heritage Ethics Hotline.
+Failure to promptly notify a supervisor or Human Resources Department of a violation of this Code is a breach of the Code and may result in action by Heritage.